BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 }
 ```

 What you now want to do is use JavaScript to apply that class to the current item in the playlist.
+Here are some hints:

+- You don't want to just keep highlighting more and more items, so you need to set the class of all the items back to `.bcls-playlist-item` and *then* change the class of the current item to `.bcls-active-item`
+-

 ***
 **<a id="feedbackMail" href="mailto:docs@brightcove.com?subject=Outlearn-Tutorial">Questions or comments?</a>**